What is a Guarantor for a Rental Apartment?

 In this sense, the guarantor is applying for the same apartment at the same time.

-As mentioned, the guarantor must have good or excellent credit but more often than not, they will be required to have credit in the excellent range, which is anything from 750 and above.
+The guarantor must have good or excellent credit but more often than not, they will be required to have credit in the excellent range, which is anything from 750 and above.

 Every landlord or management company is different so note the requirements on the application.